VaishnaviGaikwad182/VaishnaviGaikwad182/README.md

 ## Vaishnavi Gaikwad
 **Frontend Developer | Salesforce Intern | Tech Enthusiast**

-## 👩‍💻 About Me
+## About Me

-🎓T.Y.
-B.Tech Computer Student @ Pimpri Chinchwad College of Engineering, Pune
+**T.Y.
+B.Tech Computer Student @ Pimpri Chinchwad College of Engineering, Pune**

-💡 Passionate about Full Stack Development, AI and EdTech Solutions
+Passionate about Full Stack Development, AI and EdTech Solutions

-💻 Exploring React, Node.js, MySQL and Salesforce
+Exploring React, Node.js, MySQL and Salesforce

 A self-driven learner and coder with a focus on building practical solutions that improve lives.
 Currently working on educational apps, cooking games, and adaptive learning dashboards.